 Do these regulations apply to you and your business?
 The recent changes could pose an impact to many taxpayers.
 If you have immediate questions or need further guidance, feel free to contact GHJ advisors at 310.873.1600.

-Polina Chapiro, CPA, is a member of GHJ’s Executive Committee and leader of GHJ’s International Tax Practice and has more than 35 years of tax experience in taxation of multinational companies (foreign tax credit, structuring, repatriation planning), corporate reorganizations, mergers and…Learn More
+Polina Chapiro, CPA, is the leader of GHJ’s International Tax Practice and has more than 40 years of tax experience in taxation of multinational companies (foreign tax credit, structuring, repatriation planning), corporate reorganizations, mergers and acquisitions (due diligence, agreements,…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More